jsdclxvi/Reforestation/README.md

-## Child: Dad, make me a sandwich.
-Dad: Poof!
-You're a sandwich.
+## I had a dream that I was a muffler last night.
+I woke up exhausted!